-Because this course is still at its early stages right now and I want to get it into as many people as possible, I’ve decided to give this away for a much lower price.
+This course is still at its early stages, I want to get it into as many of the right people as possible — so I’ve decided to give you lifetime access for a much lower price.

 …you’ll get all of these for just $49.

-The course is still in the alpha version, and I’m planning to launch the beta version this early 2021.
+The course is still in the alpha version, and I’m planning to launch the beta version this early- to mid-2021.

-Of course, I’ll be increasing the price by then because you’ll be taken to a much better course platform.
+Of course, when that happens, I’ll be increasing the price by then.
+You’ll be taken to a much better course platform, that’s why!

 That being said, here’s some good news.

-When you join today, you get both the course as well as lifetime access to updates at a discounted price of $49.
+When you join today, you get both the course as well as lifetime access to updates.
+Lifetime investment is $49.

-Form better study habits and stop procrastinating without relying on motivation/willpower
+Stop procrastinating and form robust study habits without relying on motivation/willpower

 ✅ Gain confidence even on big, cumulative exams